 Top Tip: You can set your LinkedIn to private so when you stalk people your name is not listed, however this might not be the best idea.
 The first thing you do when someone checks out your profile – is look at theirs in return!

 These are my top no-fuss tips to using LinkedIn for your personal branding.
 Do you have any to add?
-Do you have any predictions now Microsoft has purchased the platform?
 I’d love to hear your feedback!